Canada's Trudeau keeps the wheel but prepares for left turn

 The Conservatives won 34.4% of the popular vote, with the Liberals taking 33.1%, according to preliminary results.

+With nearly all votes counted, the Conservatives were leading or elected in 121 seats, an improvement on their performance in 2015 but a far cry from the surge they had hoped for following a bitter six-week campaign.

-Even before the election, some in the party were speculating about a leadership challenge if Scheer lost.
+Even before the election, some in the party were speculating about a leadership challenge if the party lost.

 Scheer said on Tuesday in Regina, Saskatchewan, that he would continue to lead the party.